Is excellent support at a global scale even possible?

 Conclusions and key recommendations

-Bridging communication across linguistic support groups makes domain-based ownership emerge as a model for both agents and managers: it’s not important what you can speak, but how much you know and can actually do in collaboration with others.
-In consequence, multilingual support teams will regularly increase their productivity and quickly diminish their backlog.
-In turn, smaller backlogs will impact overall support KPIs with shorter response times, more focus on harder issues, and a better ratio of open/resolved tickets.
+Bridging communication across teams with different languages puts domain expertise at the center: it’s not important what you can speak, but how much you know and can actually do in collaboration with others.
+Multilingual support teams regularly increase their productivity, shorten their backlog, and create focus on harder issues.